Recognising Concussion

 Early Management

-- Schedule a non-urgent follow-up with your GP or sports physician within 1-2 days following your concussion.
+- Schedule a non-urgent follow-up with your GP or sports physician to confirm the diagnosis, and help guide a reloading plan back into school, work, and training.

 Delayed Concussion